-Self reviews are a common component in performance reviews.
-Should you sing your own praises?
-Be humble?
+The whole thing can be daunting, but the self review in particular feels like a tightrope walk.
+Should you sing your own praises, or lean into humility?
 It’s a difficult balance.
-Plus, most people struggle to make honest and accurate judgments of their own skills.
+Plus, most people struggle to make honest and accurate judgments of their own skills in the first place.

 1. Gather evidence that charts your path forward

-Don’t assume that your manager remembers every single one of your wins and contributions.
-Research shows that humans are notorious overestimators when it comes to how much other people notice and retain our achievements.
+Don’t assume your manager remembers every single one of your wins and contributions.
+They probably don’t, especially when remote or hybrid work might mean they have less visibility into what you’re doing day-to-day.
+Plus, research shows that humans tend to overestimate how much other people notice and retain our achievements.

 That’s exactly why you’re completing a self-assessment — so you can shine the spotlight on all of the top-notch work you’ve done.
 But, chances are, even you don’t remember everything that’s worth calling attention to.